hasura/graphql-engine/docs/graphql/manual/schema/data-validations.rst

     res.status(400).json({ message: "Author is blacklisted" });
   }

-When we now insert an author, our action handler will check if the author is black-listed.
+When we now insert an author, our action handler will be called and it will check if the author is black-listed.
 If it's not, the author will be inserted into our GraphQL API and the ``id`` will be returned.
 If the author is black-listed, we get the following error message:

 .. code-block:: text